 DO YOU HAVE ANY ADVICE FOR OTHER GIRL BOSSES READING THIS INTERVIEW?
 WHAT WOULD YOU SAY TO A FUTURE ENTREPRENEUR THAT WANTED TO START A BUSINESS IN NYC?

 My number one is always be yourself.
 Fuck what anyone has to say.
 Don't be afraid to fail.
 Learn from your mistakes.
 Stay away from fuck boys who delay ya glow up.
 Always support those around you.
 No idea is too small.
 Just take that leap, the worst that could happen is that u fuck up, u fail.
 But you don’t whine, complain or cry about it.
 You get up, dust yourself off and try again.
 People fuck with fire, know that.
-If people aren't fuckin with your shit it's because it's trash and u need to get back to the drawing board.
-Once u find what makes you YOU, everything else will just fall into place.
-Don't be afraid to be selfish, once I learned to live my life for ME. shittttttt I started to really fuck the game up.
+If people aren't fucking with your shit, it's because it's trash and you need to get back to the drawing board.
+Once you find what makes you you, everything else will just fall into place.
+Don't be afraid to be selfish, once I learned to live my life for me.
+Shit, I started to really fuck the game up.
 Have faith in God, have faith in the universe.
 No one is undeserving.
-That's all I got (she laughs).
+That's all I got. (laughs)

 DO YOU PLAN TO LIVE IN NYC FOREVER?

 I think I do, I can't see me being anywhere else with dreams this big.
 No other city is ready for me.